Troubled by the way your anger controls you rather than you controlling it? Looking for how to control anger? Try Meditation!

 Experience The Power Of Rest!

-Regular practice of yoga, pranayama and attention to food help to settle the restlessness, but how to sustain a calm and balanced state of mind?
-Meditating regularly is your answer.
-Just twenty minutes of daily meditation is sufficient for the whole day.
+Regular yoga practice, pranayama, and attention to food help to settle the restlessness in the mind and body.
+However, to see a profound reduction in your levels of anger over time, mediation is key.
+Just twenty minutes of daily meditation is sufficient to keep anger at bay for the entire day.

-Inspired by Sri Sri Ravi Shankar's wisdom talks
+Inspired by Gurudev Sri Sri Ravi Shankar's wisdom talks